 Winner of the 2009 Kathleen Ferrier Award, soprano Sarah-Jane Brandon studied at the Benjamin Britten International Opera School, and was a participant in the 2011 Salzburg Festival's Young Singers Project.

-Sarah-Jane’s current engagements include her debut at the Bayerische Staatsoper as Antonia Les contes d'Hoffmann, a role she will reprise at the Semperoper Dresden; Peri Das Paradies und die Peri in a new production for the Teatro Massimo, Palermo; Contessa Le nozze di Figaro for the Staatsoper Stuttgart in a new production and for the Semperoper Dresden; Mimi La bohéme for Cape Town Opera and she will appear in a staging of the Strauss Vier letze lieder for the Semperoper Dresden, marking the first staged performances of this work.
+Sarah-Jane’s recent and future engagements include her debut at the Bayerische Staatsoper as Antonia Les contes d'Hoffmann; her role debut as Donna Anna Don Giovanni and Peri Das Paradies und die Peri in a new production for the Teatro Massimo, Palermo; The Governess The Turn of the Screw for her debut at the Opéra national de Lorraine; Contessa Le nozze di Figaro for the Staatsoper Stuttgart in a new production and for the Semperoper Dresden and her role debut as Mimi La bohéme for Cape Town Opera.

 On the concert platform Sarah-Jane will perform Haydn’s Creation at the BBC Proms with the BBC Philharmonic Orchestra; Haydn's Nelson Mass with the Staatskapelle Dresden and the Munich Philharmonic Orchestra; Mozart’s C Minor Mass with Rai Torino; 1st Soprano in Mahler's 8th Symphony in Hannover and Mendelssohn’s Psalm 42 at the Leipzig Bachfest with the Deutsche Kammerphilharmonie.